What are the 3 Credit Bureaus for Business All About?

 This is Experian’s snapshot view of a business credit file.
 Use this report to verify that a new business is in their National Business Database.
 This brief summary report provides any available information on a business’s registration information.
 This is even for businesses that don’t yet have an Experian business credit score.

 It isn’t much of a monitoring product; it’s more to make sure a business is in Experian’s records.
-As of the third quarter of 2021, this report costs less than $20.

 Most credit issuers and trade vendors report to D&B and Experian, not Equifax.
 So when you find trades that report to Equifax, apply, get approval, use your small business credit card, and pay your bills on time.
 That way, you’ll build your reports and scores.